KaminariOS/Ip-geo-API/README.md

 But feel free to attribute the ip database [provider](https://opengeofeed.org/)! <3

 The code in this repository is licensed under the MIT License!

-There are some work yet to be done, like setting up github actions, but the current docker image which is hosted on docker hub is usable!

 # Thanks!